jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-Please note that we are using the **adjusted close** field of Alpha Vantage's [daily adjusted API](https://www.alphavantage.co/documentation/#dailyadj) to remove any artificial price turbulances due to stock splits and/or dividend events.
+Please note that we are using the **adjusted close** field of Alpha Vantage's [daily adjusted API](https://www.alphavantage.co/documentation/#dailyadj) to remove any artificial price turbulances due to stock splits and dividend payout events.
 It is generally considered an [industry best practice](http://www.crsp.org/products/documentation/crsp-calculations) to use split/dividend adjusted prices instead of raw prices to model stock price movements.

 ## Data preparation: normalizing raw data